desmondrg/exchange-rate-calculator/README.md

 yarn run dev:ui
 ```
 ## 2. Deployment
   The project is already configured to build and run on Heroku.
-You can deploy your version of the project on heroku by
+You can deploy your version of the project on Heroku by
  - Creating a remote repository on github and then pushing your cloned copy of the project to this repository
  - Connecting the remote repositoy to your Heroku account and then configuring automatic deploys

 **Note:** Extra steps are necessary inorder to deploy the app on other P.A.A.S providers such as [Google App Engine][googleApp] and [Amazon's Elastic Bean Stalk][elasticBean]